-How to wire your flippers in a FAST Nano-controlled pinball machine¶
+How to wire your flippers in a FAST Neuron-controlled pinball machine¶

 Wiring, high voltage, and electricity can be dangerous.
 Read this first!

 The voltages and electricity discussed here can be dangerous and could cause property loss or death.
 It is your responsibility to ensure you are aware of these risks and comfortable with these processes.
 Furthermore your local jurisdiction may have regulations or rules which differ from what we discuss here, including wiring colors, standards, techniques, etc. Although based on broadly adopted methods, FAST Pinball does not employ Professional Engineers and this information is not professional recommendations.
 There may be errors, omissions, or typos here.
 Any pinball machine available to the general public should be reviewed by a licensed Professional Engineer in your region.
 Use this content at your own risk.

 Yay!
 After what probably feels like five million words of instructions, it's finally time to wire up your flippers! 🎉

 There are a few different options with flippers: